-- PSPO legislation replaced Designated Public Place Orders (DPPO), Gating Orders and Dog Control Orders - A single order can include multiple restrictions and requirements within a specified area - It can prohibit or restrict certain activities or place requirements on individuals carrying out certain activities (e.g. dogs must be kept on leads in a designated area)
+- PSPO legislation replaced DPPOs, Gating Orders and Dog Control Orders - Any previous orders in place at October 2017 automatically transitioned into PSPOs - The transitioned orders remain in force up to a maximum of 3 years from the point of transition (i.e. until October 2020) - A single order can include multiple restrictions and requirements - It can prohibit or restrict certain activities or place requirements on individuals carrying out certain activities (i.e. dogs must be kept on leads in a designated area)